Hetikp0310/coffee-junkie/README.md.md

 7. internal and external page navigations
 8. input tags

-To see the Live Demo, go to: <a href="https://hetikp0310.github.io/coffee-junkie/" target="_blank">Coffee-Junkie Project Demo</a>
+To see the Live Demo, go to: <a href="https://hetikp0310.github.io/coffee-junkie/" target="_blank">Coffee-Junkie Project Demo open in new tab</a>